makeabilitylab/accessibility-literature-survey/src/README.md

 > conda env create -f QualitativeAnalysis_Environment.yml
 ```

-Optionally, if you'd like to list the active conda environments on your system and verify that the `qualitativeanalysis` environment was created:
+Optionally, if you'd like to list the active conda environments on your system and verify that the `a11y-qual-analysis` environment was created:

 ```
 > conda env list